Analysis | How long can Republicans keep helping Trump delegitimize the election?

-And amid such heavy criticism, and the fact that Trump’s legal team is struggling to provide any evidence or gain traction in the courts, we’re starting to see some cracks in the GOP over holding the line for Trump.
+And amid such heavy criticism, and the fact that Trump’s legal team is struggling to provide any evidence or gain traction in the courts, we’re starting to see cracks in the GOP over holding the line for Trump.

-Sen. James Lankford (R-Okla.) told Tulsa’s KRMG radio Wednesday that if Biden doesn’t start receiving intelligence briefings by Friday — which the Trump administration is blocking — he’ll get involved to try to make it happen.
-Still, this implicit acknowledgment that Biden won was heavily caveated with Trumpian language.
-Lankford said this even as he tried to defend Trump’s legal challenges as giving the American people certainty over the vote — ignoring evidence it’s actually helping convince Trump supporters that Biden’s election is illegitimate.

-Sen. Charles E. Grassley (R-Iowa), also said Wednesday that Biden should receive briefings, according to CNN.
+Over the past 48 hours, half a dozen Republican senators have said they think Biden should start receiving intelligence briefings that president-elects usually have by now.
+That includes one of Trump’s most vocal conspiracy-theory-elevating senators on voter fraud, Lindsey O. Graham (R-S.C.).
+“I think so,” he told reporters when asked whether Biden should have briefings.
+It’s an implicit acknowledgement that Biden did win and will be president soon and needs to prepare.

 Two moderate Republican governors, Larry Hogan of Maryland and Charlie Baker of Massachusetts, have criticized Trump for not accepting the results.

-Note: This post has been updated with the latest senators to support intelligence briefings for Biden.